 Gas-Powered Youth Dirt Bikes: 2- Stroke vs 4-Stroke

-If you prefer traditional, gas-powered engines that’s fully OK, they have undeniable advantages (including that noise!).
+If you prefer traditional, gas-powered engines that are fully OK, they have undeniable advantages (including that noise!).
 However, as you search for a perfect bike for your child, you will most likely need to choose between a 2-stroke or a 4-stroke bike.
 Here’s what you should know.

 There is a significant difference between the two and four-stroke engines, and there are pros and cons to both types.
 Adult riders tend to be educated in these differences and have their personal preferences, but the question of which one is better for a kid might make a parent stop and think for a bit.